tomi3-11/docker-image-autopsy/README.md

 The notes contains all instructions about the steps to do, the things to break and lessons to learn.

+### Contents of each lab
+- Dockerfile
+- A break Step
+- A debug Step
+- A fix Step
+- What you learnt

 The docs are still under development